akashkanna/Ai-chat-Gopal/README.md

 - **CRUD Operations**: Create, Read, Update, and Delete messages
 - **Dark/Light Theme**: Toggle between dark and light themes
 - **Takshashila University Knowledge**: Comprehensive information about the university
+- **Bus Route Information**: Detailed information about all 25 bus routes, stops, timings, and driver contacts
 - **Club Information**: Detailed information about all university clubs, their locations, and meeting times
+- **Personalized Experience**: Remembers your name and uses it throughout the conversation
 - **Local Storage**: Messages are saved locally in your browser
 - **Responsive Design**: Fully optimized for desktop, tablet, and mobile devices